Elysys/Docs/_docs/intercompany/IntercoPaymentJournal.md

 entity triggers the creation of ledger entries and reversals in both companies simultaneously.

-## Automation of Intercompany Dimension
+## III.
+Automation of Intercompany Dimension

 The set-up allows dimensions to be automatically displayed in the Cash Transfer and Intercompany Payment Journals.

-# Investment General Setup {#investment-general-setup .unnumbered}
+# Investment General Setup

 Under General Fast Tab, the Intercompany Dimension is set up with INTERCO.

 ![](../../assets/img/IntercoPaymentJournal/image017.png)

-Aggregate View Companies & Intercompany Code definition
+## Aggregate View Companies & Intercompany Code definition

 Here we assign the Intercompany Code that will be automatically populated for each entity involved in the ledgers.
 We can have one